 About Us

-We are elders, including grandparents, great aunts and great uncles who care about the future for all children.
+We are the elder generations, including grandparents, great aunts and great uncles who are concerned about the future for all children and all life.
 As Elders Climate Action members, we are determined to do all we can to leave a sustainable planet for future generations.

 ECA is non-partisan, and we do not support, endorse, or advocate for any political party or candidate.